 For all have sinned, and come short of the glory of God; 24 Being justified freely by his grace through the redemption that is in Christ Jesus: 25 Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission ["letting go; forgiveness"] of sins that are past, through the forbearance of God; (Romans 3:23-25)

 Much more then, being now justified by his blood, we shall be saved from wrath through him.
 10 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.
 (Romans 5:9-10)

-If I humble myself, admitting to God that I am a sinner, and cry out for His mercy, God will also hear my prayer.
+If do as the Publican did, if I humble myself, admitting to God that I am a sinner, and cry out for His mercy, God will also hear my prayer.

 Receive His ForgivenessIf my prayer — my request for His mercy and forgiveness — is a sincere and honest request, then He will make His forgiveness personal for me.
 My sins will then be forgiven, and I too can become justified, made righteous in God's sight!